Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 ## Tracking
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/blob/main/notebooks/tracking.ipynb)
 The second step to obtain a classifier is the use of Strongsort in order to keep track of the bounding boxes and mantain the indexes of them.
 This improve significally the performance of the model in respect to other computer vision models.
 DeepSORT is a computer vision tracking algorithm for tracking objects while assigning an ID to each object.
-It uses
-•	Detection:
-•	Estimation:
-Data association:
-•	Creation and Deletion of Track Identities:

 ## Car crash prevision